Lynn Harrigan

 in hand-tinted wood frame

-Lynn's contribution to the 2011 edition of the Square Foot project:
+Lynn's contribution to the 2011 edition of AWOL Gallery's Square Foot project.

 9TH ANNUAL SQUARE FOOT SHOW